cloudyr/bigQueryR/cran-comments.md

 ## Failed CRAN tests

-This is a patch to remove failing tests of 0.3.0 from being ran on CRAN - as they are authenticated API based they fail in CRANs autoamted testing.
+This is a patch to remove failing tests of 0.3.0 from being ran on CRAN - as they are authenticated API based they fail in CRANs automated testing.

 ## R CMD check results